QQ-BANG/Intrusion-Detection-Final-Project/docs/final_report.md

 (See `outputs/reports/binary_results.csv`.)

-A few observations:

-* All four models share the same failure mode.
-Precision is very high (around 0.97), but recall is only around 0.65.
-They miss attacks more than they fire false alarms, which is at least the better of the two failure modes for a SOC.
-* Tree ensembles win on AUC by a wide margin over the linear baseline (0.96 vs 0.79), so there is a lot of non-linear structure in the feature space.
-* The MLP edges out RF on F1 but trails on AUC.
-Neural nets are worse-calibrated probabilistic models out of the box, so this is not surprising.
+Here are some of my observations.
+All four models show the same general failure pattern.
+Their precision is very high, around 0.97, but their recall is only around 0.65.
+This means the models are more likely to miss attacks than to create false alarms, which is still the better failure mode for a SOC because it avoids overwhelming analysts with too many incorrect alerts.
+The tree-based ensemble models perform much better than the linear baseline in terms of AUC, with scores around 0.96 compared to 0.79.
+This suggests that the dataset contains many nonlinear patterns that linear models cannot capture well.
+The MLP slightly outperforms the Random Forest in F1-score, but it falls behind on AUC.
+This is not too surprising because neural networks are often not as well-calibrated as probabilistic models by default, even when their classification performance is strong.

 ### 3.5 Multi-class results (Random Forest, 5 classes)

 See `outputs/reports/multiclass_rf_report.json` and
 `outputs/figures/cm_multiclass_rf.png`.

-* `normal` and `dos` are recovered almost perfectly (over 0.95 F1).
-* `probe` is recovered Ill (over 0.7 F1), thanks to the `count` and `srv_count` features.
-* `r2l` and `u2r` are heavily under-recalled.
-Most of the attacks in those families end up classified as `normal` because `KDDTest+` contains attack subtypes (`snmpguess`, `httptunnel`, `mscan`, ...) that simply do not appear in `KDDTrain+`.
-This is the Ill-known NSL-KDD ceiling.
+The multi-class results show that normal and dos traffic are recovered almost perfectly, with F1-scores above 0.95.
+The probe class is also recovered fairly well, with an F1-score above 0.70, likely because features such as `count` and `srv_count` help capture scanning-style behavior.
+However, the R2L and U2R classes are heavily under-recalled.
+Many attacks from these families are incorrectly classified as normal because KDDTest+ contains attack subtypes such as `snmpguess,` `httptunnel` , and `mscan` that do not appear in KDDTrain+.
+This creates a known performance ceiling in NSL-KDD, where models struggle to recognize attack types they were never exposed to during training.

 ### 3.6 Feature importance